 Third-party administrator (TPA) contract: CCH executed a contract on January 1, 2023, with Evolent, to provide third-party administrative services, managed care and clinical services for CountyCare.
 This contract is for 36 months with options for a total of two 2-year renewals.
 The administrative portion of the contract is \$195,540,840, over the 36-month period.
-During the year ended November 30, 2023, the CCH Board approved claims payments to Evolent to be paid to providers in the amount of \$5,215,530,772, over the 36-month period.
+During the year ended November 30, 2024, CCH incurred \$95,836,398 of expenses associated with the TPA services and are recorded in professional services within the statement of revenues, expenses and change in net position.
+During the year ended November 30, 2024, there were no additional CCH Board approved claims payments to Evolent to be paid to providers over the 36-month period.
 CCH has also contracted with additional benefit managers to process claims, including CVS/Caremark for pharmacy claims, Avesis for dental and vision claims, and First Transit for transportation claims.